nathan-commits/realtime-weather/README.md

 ## Planned features
 - [x] ~~More dynamic weather.
 For example, when it rains, several short showers instead of one hour of rain.~~
-- [ ] Possibility to have different weather conditions in Paleto and on Cayo Perico.
+- [ ] Possibility to set different weather location for Cayo Perico.
 - [x] ~~Realistic day and night cycle sync~~.
 - [ ] Option to set a different weather or time via an export.
 - [ ] Exports to set or freeze weather and time.